 "I picked up a lot from Billy actually-just studying him.
 He didn't say much, and when he did, it was either very practical and mundane or very enigmatic-like when he was ordering from Bickford's Coffee Shop downstairs, he'd be completely lucid, but if you asked him what he thought of something, he'd quietly say things like 'You cannot be yes without also being no.'" – Andy Warhol

-Although Linich had visited Warhol’s new studio space in December 1963 to shoot Haircut No. 3, it was not until January 1, 1964 that he officially reported for work at 231 East 47th Street where he met Warhol’s twenty-year-old assistant, Gerard Malanga, for the first time.
+Although Linich had visited Warhol’s new studio space in December 1963 to shoot Haircut No. 3, it was not until Monday, January 1, 1964 that he officially reported for work at 231 East 47th Street where he met Warhol’s twenty-year-old assistant, Gerard Malanga, for the first time.
 Malanga had been working for Warhol since June 1963 and in addition to Linich would become one of Warhol’s most important collaborators in the 1960s.
 Like, Linich, Malanga introduced a group of individuals and ideas to the Factory that would have otherwise been absent.
-These ideas and individuals had an enormous impact on the trajectory of Warhol’s work, persona, and related ascension to fame.
-Warhol’s studio, which was his second studio after the fire station on 87th Street, was located on the fourth floor of the former Peoples Cold Storage and Warehouse had formerly, most likely, been an upholsterer’s shop that outfitted newly-made furniture.
+Linich and Malanga had an enormous impact on the trajectory of Warhol’s work, persona, and related ascension to fame.
+Warhol’s studio, which was his second studio after the fire station on 87th Street, was located on the fourth floor of the former Peoples Cold Storage and Warehouse, and had formerly, most likely, been an upholsterer’s shop that outfitted newly-made furniture.
 The raw space was 50 feet deep and 100 feet long, one of the walls was brick and the ceiling had three arches.
 A bank of windows to the south offered the only available light for the raw space: the previous tenant had removed all of the light fixtures and exposed wires hung from holes in the ceiling, the floor was dirty grey concrete.
 The ground floor of the building was flanked by a parking garage and an antiques store.
 Warhol rented the space for $100 a year.

 “The walls were cement and brick, and were crumbling, and the cement floors were crumbling and dirty.
 Andy started painting up by the front windows, because in the afternoons the sun came in there.
 You couldn’t see anything in the rest of the place because there was no electricity.
 There were overhead outlets but nothing in them, just dangling wires.
 The first thing that I had to do was install the lights.
 I went out to the local hardware store and bought these porcelain socket things, and put spotlights in.” – Billy Name

 Linich immediately installed 300-watt general electric indoor-outdoor floodlights and spotlights bright enough for making art or making movies.
-Once the lighting was installed, he asked Warhol for a key so that he could work more flexible hours and avoid the long walk from the Astor Place subway to his apartment, and in late January Warhol gave him his own keys and Linich moved into the back northwest corner of the studio which would become his home for the next six years.
+Once the lighting was installed, he asked Warhol for a key so that he could work more flexible hours and avoid the long walk from the Astor Place subway to his apartment, and in late January Warhol gave him his own keys and Linich moved into the back northwest corner of the studio which would become his home for the next four years.

-"Billy was responsible for the silver at the factory.
+"Billy was responsible for the silver at the Factory.
 It was the perfect time to think silver.
 Silver was the future, it was spacey-the astronauts wore silver suits-Shepard, Grisson, and Glenn had already been up in them, and their equipment was silver too." – Andy Warhol

 Drawing on his experience with stage and lighting design, Linich ordered four-by-eight sheets of 3/8 plywood, painted them silver, and hinged them together to create modular walls that could be used to hide his sleeping area and provide backdrops for Warhol’s films.
 He then began the enormous task of “silverizing” every square inch of the space.
 He began by attaching long rolls of Reynolds aluminum wrap to the walls and columns using glue and an industrial staple gun, then covering the water pipes and windows.
 He sprayed the floor and sections of the brick wall using DuPont Krylon paint.
 Linich also decorated with mirrors, some shards, some whole which he installed in the bathroom over the sink next to the film cabinets.
 Then, a work table for Warhol, a desk, wooden chairs on wheels – all of which he painted silver.
-Visitors would enter the Factory by boarding an old hand-operated freight elevator with a sliding grate and a small sign that contained a small sign that read “Warhol-Linich.”
+Visitors would enter the Factory by boarding an old hand-operated freight elevator with a sliding grate and a small sign that read “Warhol-Linich.”

 “It was like constructing this environment – for me, the whole place was a sculpture and each time I added a piece to it was like adding another gem to the collection.
 I never did a specifically articulated thing, I always did a maximal job.
 But it was the same art thing, it was the same signature, or my tag: the whole silver thing.” – Billy Name, (Watson, 125)